 His mentor, former Dumbfoundead manager Brian Lee, gave .Paak the push he needed, offering to provide him with a dedicated studio space in his home where .Paak could work uninterrupted for six months straight.

 "He was like, 'Right now you're doing all kinds of different shit.
 You're drumming, you're rapping, you're floating everywhere.
 Why don't you just focus and make a bunch of tunes and we'll see what happens after that?'"

-What happened was the material that would go on to form his first .Paak project, Cover Art, his first LP, Venice, and early versions of Malibu tracks like “The Bird.”
+What happened was the material that would go on to form his first .Paak project, Cover Art, his first LP, Venice, as well as early versions of Malibu tracks like "The Bird."